MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ### CMake projects

 For CMake projects that target a remote Linux machine, you can specify a new remote debug machine in launch.vs.json.
-By default, the value of "remoteMachineName" is synchronized with the "remoteMachineName" property in CMakeSettings.json, which corresponds to your remote build machine.
-These properties no longer need to match, and the value of "remoteMachineName" in launch.vs.json dictate which remote machine is used for deploy and debug.
+By default, the value of `"remoteMachineName"` is synchronized with the `"remoteMachineName"` property in `CMakeSettings.json`, which corresponds to your remote build machine.
+These properties no longer need to match, and the value of `"remoteMachineName"` in `launch.vs.json` dictate which remote machine is used for deploy and debug.

 ![The CMake remote debug machine specified in the launch_schema.json file.
 The remote Machine Name is ${debugInfo . remoteMachineName}](media/cmake-remote-debug-machine.png)